-The new Megane E-Tech sits on the same EV-specific platform as the Nissan Aryia family SUV that’s also going to be used in the new Renault Scenic SUV due in 2024.
+The new Megane E-Tech sits on the same EV-specific platform as the Nissan Aryia family SUV that’s also going to be used in the newly-revealed Renault Scenic SUV, which is due to go on sale next year.
 Some of the technology is going to make its way into the hotly-anticipated Renault 5 hatchback as well, and the new Renault 4 that’s being reborn as a compact SUV.

 Rivals to the Megane E-Tech are primarily other electric family hatchbacks.
-It no longer competes with cars like the Vauxhall Astra, Honda Civic and Volkswagen Golf, instead targeting VW’s newer ID.3 and its sister car, the Cupra Born.
+Old rivals like the Honda Civic and Volkswagen Golf are yet to go fully electric, however the plug-in Megane still has to face competition from VW’s newer ID.3, its sister car, the Cupra Born, and the newly-electrified Vauxhall Astra.
 Our 2023 Car of the Year, the MG4 EV, is also a serious challenger to the Megane E-Tech, as it comes with a similar range and plenty of kit, for a lot less money.

-Every Megane E-Tech in the UK is fitted with a 60kWh battery and electric motor to power the front wheels.
-The range currently starts from just under £37,000, with a choice of four trim levels – Equilibre, Techno, Launch Edition and Iconic.
+Every Megane E-Tech in the UK is fitted with a 60kWh battery – enough for a range of 280 miles – and a punchy 217bhp electric motor to power the front wheels.
+The range currently starts from just under £37,000, with a choice of four trim levels – Equilibre, Techno, Techno+ and Iconic – a Launch Edition model was also available, as its name suggests, around the time the Megane E-Tech first went on sale.
 All models are generously equipped, and feature a nine-inch touchscreen, 12.3-inch digital driver’s display, LED headlights, heated front seats and steering wheel, a reversing camera, wireless Apple CarPlay and Android Auto, plus 130kW rapid charging capabilities.